Linuxfabrik/monitoring-plugins/check-plugins/keycloak-version/README.rst

 Overview
 --------

 This plugin lets you track if a Keycloak update is available.
-To check for updates, this plugin uses the Git Repo at https://github.com/keycloak/keycloak/releases.
 To compare against the current/installed version of Keycloak, the check has to run on the Keycloak server itself and needs access to the Keycloak installation directory.

 Fact Sheet